Aksyon (TV program): 2017–2020: Reformat and major changes made by ESPN5's launch

 Weeks after these changes, News5 chief Luchi Cruz-Valdes made an indefinite absence on Aksyon Prime.
 Ed Lingao and Cheryl Cosim temporarily replaced Luchi Cruz-Valdes in the newscast.
 Cosim served as the main anchor of the primetime edition from its inception In 2010 until 2014.
 While Lingao is on the primetime edition, News5 correspondent Maricel Halili took Lingao's post as sit-in anchor for Aksyon Tonite.

 On December 11, 2017, the newscast had a minor change on their studio set-up and a newsdesk, which was previously used by now-defunct News5 program Reaksyon.
 The newscast also shares its set with SportsCenter Philippines of ESPN5 and The Big Story of Bloomberg TV Philippines (before it was moved to newly launched One News studio as the newscast was relaunched in the news channel).
 Aksyon Tonite also moved its timeslot at 11:00 PM to also give way to the said sports newscast.
 The said edition also re-extended its broadcast by 15 minutes.

 On January 10, 2018, Aksyon Prime reduced airtime by 15 minutes on a PBA game day.
 This is due to adjustment of the PBA broadcast schedule which starts at 4:30 PM, on Wednesdays and Fridays.
 The runtime remains the same for the non-PBA game days.

 On March 21, 2018, the noontime and primetime edition began airing on weekday mornings at 5:00 AM as a replay telecast, serving as the morning timeslot formerly occupied by Aksyon sa Umaga.

-During the third week of April, Aksyon sa Tanghali was given a SPG (Strong Parental Guidance) rating by the MTRCB due to its public service segments profane nature.
+During the third week of April, Aksyon sa Tanghali was given an SPG (Strong Parental Guidance) rating by the MTRCB due to its public service segments profane nature.
 The rating also includes the news segments of the said edition.

 On July 2, 2018, after her almost 7 months of absence, Aksyon Prime main anchor Luchi Cruz-Valdes returns in the newscast, joining Ed Lingao, who serves as one of the sit-in presenters while she was on her leave.
 Meanwhile, another sit-in anchor Cheryl Cosim made a comeback to Aksyon Tonite as main anchor.
 Cosim permanently replaced Lingao, who also been her former co-anchor in the late-night edition.